 As a recruiter, there’s a need to pick the correct job boards and job portals for your postings.
 If you’re always posting on the same platforms regardless of the role, you’re bound to get a lot of unqualified applicants.
 That will waste your time and effort as you have to screen out a large number of them.

-However, if your job ad is correctly posted on portals which target applicants you’re looking for, you can get a high ratio of qualified candidates without posting on multiple sites.
+However, if your job ad is correctly posted on portals which target applicants you’re looking for, you can get a high ratio of qualified candidates without posting on recruitment platforms.

 Myth #3: No-show rates are unavoidable